 As a general arbitration institute, the NAI offers one station for disputes that may arise from a broad variety of agreements, whether it is a licence agreement, a building contract, an IT contract, an employment contract or disputes that arise out of mergers or acquisitions.
 If necessary, hundreds specialised and experienced NAI arbitrators, binding advisors and mediators are at your disposal to decide and settle disputes on the basis of the well-known NAI Rules.

-On 10 December 2015 another NAI year end meeting will take place.
-More information will be published as soon as possible.
+On 10 December 2015 another NAI year end meeting took place.

-On Monday 12 October 2015, the first one-day basic course under the new NAI Arbitration Rules will be held, during which the basics of arbitration will be explained.
+On Monday 12 October 2015, the first one-day basic course under the new NAI Arbitration Rules was held, during which the basics of arbitration were explained.
 Everyone with a current or future practice in arbitration, lawyer, technical or financial expert or otherwise is welcome to attend.
-Click here for more information (in Dutch).